To see a short introduction to each of our counsellors, please select their picture.

 I have a love of the outdoors and connecting with nature, and I am often found walking my dogs in the local countryside, which is an essential part of my personal self-care and wellbeing.

-Hi my name is Darren; I am currently working towards gaining a level 4 Diploma in Therapeutic Counselling.
-I work within the code of ethics and principles of the National Counselling Society (NCS) of which I am a student member.
-My work experience comes from volunteering with a homeless charity working outreach.
-Along with volunteering at a soup kitchen (Salvation Army) supporting people through times of hardship and everyday issues, needs.
-I have also volunteered /worked gaining experience from working with addiction and clients within a rehabilitation clinic setting working with people from all walks of life that have diverse needs, experiences and circumstances.
-Facilitating feelings groups, psycho-educational /psychological workshops covering a range of topics e.g. anger resentment, grief and loss, guilt and shame and more.
-I have also trained as an S.M.A.R.T recovery group facilitator, facilitating groups helping people to become self-empowered with recovery from addiction alcoholism, self-harming, gambling.
+My work experience comes from volunteering with a homeless charity, working on outreach and at at a soup kitchen (Salvation Army), supporting people through times of hardship and everyday issues.
+I have also volunteered/worked in addiction and client care within two rehabilitation clinic settings, working with people from all walks of life with diverse needs, experiences, and circumstances.
+Part of this work was facilitating feelings groups, psycho-educational/psychological workshops covering a range of topics, e.g., anger, resentment, grief and loss, guilt and shame, and more.
+I have also trained as an S.M.A.R.T recovery group facilitator, facilitating groups helping people to become self-empowered with recovery from addiction, alcoholism, self-harming, and gambling.

-I am training to become Humanistic Integrative Counsellor, I aim to offer a safe therapeutic space where you can be heard, listened to, understood and accepted.
-Using a non-judgmental approach.
-I aim to use different approaches and techniques which are Integrative, helping people to become more self-aware in order to promote self-growth, self-development.
-Using skills and techniques, such as empathy and genuineness.
-The therapeutic approaches I use include Psychodynamic, CBT, REBT, and Gestalt, Transactional Analysis and Solutions-Focused Therapy and more.
-This allows for individual tailored needs in helping you to keep focused, which allows for further exploration of thoughts feelings and behaviours working towards achieving your personal goals.
+I have trained as a couple/ relationship counsellor, and am also trained and qualified as a Humanistic Integrative Counsellor.
+I will offer a safe therapeutic space where you can be heard, listened to, understood, and accepted.
+My aim is to be non-judgemental and to show empathy and genuineness.
+I use different approaches and techniques that are Integrative, helping people to become more self-aware in order to promote self-growth and self-development The therapeutic approaches I use include Psychodynamic, CBT, REBT, Gestalt, Transactional Analysis, and Solution-Focused Therapy.
+This allows for individual tailored needs in helping you to keep focused, which allows for further exploration of thoughts, feelings, and behaviours, working towards achieving your personal goals.

-My drive and passion is to help people to achieve their full potential, empowering themselves to live their lives true to themselves, free from the chains that can often hold people back and being able to keep moving forward and living a fulfilling life.
+My drive and passion are to help individuals/couples to achieve their full potential, empowering them to live their lives true to themselves, free from the chains that can often hold people back, and to be able to keep moving forward and live a fulfilling life.

 Hi I’m Kate.
 I'm a qualified, integrative counsellor (Level 5, MNCPS Accredited), which means I use a mix of counselling approaches, carefully tailored to fit the needs of each client.
 I have two years counselling experience and previously worked in the Aerospace industry for 15 years in various roles across project management and procurement.